icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-from-image.md

 ## Restart icub-server

-Power down the icub-head, then restart.
+Power down the server, then restart.

 ## Users and Passwords